fallible-algebra/bevy_typst_textures/README.md

 All these features are pass-through features to `typst-as-lib` features.

-- `packages`: Enable access to Universe packages.
+- `typst-packages`: Enable access to Universe packages.
 Package fetching is blocking, doesn't work on web, and relies on you also enabling one of the following:
     - `typst-resolve-ureq`: Use `ureq` to resolve packages.
     - `typst-resolve-reqwest`: Use `reqwest` to resolve packages.
 - `typst-search-system-fonts`: Allow access to system fonts from Typst.